muratk5n/thirdwave/en/README.md

 ---

-That would be salt-cavern I assume; apparently the area is rich with such formations
+That would be a salt-cavern fyi; apparently the area is rich with such formations

 The Guardian: "The energy company SSE has begun work to develop an underground cavern in east Yorkshire to store hydrogen, aiming to